 1/4 teaspoon salt

-With an electric or stand mixer fitted with a paddle attachment, mix the brown sugar and peanut butter on medium speed until light in color and fluffy, about 3 minutes.
+With an electric or stand mixer, mix the brown sugar and peanut butter on medium speed until light in color and fluffy, about 3 minutes.

 Mix in the vanilla, scraping down the sides as needed.